-It is a good idea to convert at least some currency at a bank before your trip.
-Banks, both in the U.S. and Canada, give you the most accurate exchange rate at any given time.
-Barring that, use your credit card.
-Credit card companies use the bank exchange rate as well.
-The currency exchange at the border is also reasonable.
+Converting currency at an American bank before your trip gives you easy access to cash from the get-go.
+Plus, banks—both in the U.S. and Canada—will give you the most accurate exchange rate at any given time.
+Credit card companies use the bank exchange rate, as well.
+And the currency exchange right at the border also has reasonable rates.

-Denominations in Canadian currency are similar to their United States counterparts except that dollar denominations under $5 are in $2 and $1 coins rather than bills.
-The $2 coin is larger than an American quarter.
-It is silver with an inner circle of copper.
-The $1 coin is about the same size as an American quarter but is copper-plated.
+Currency denominations in Canada are similar to their United States counterpart except for the fact that dollar denominations under 5 dollars (2 dollars and 1 dollar) are represented in coins, rather than paper bills.
+The 2-dollar coin is larger than an American quarter and is silver with an inner ring of copper.
+The 1-dollar coin is about the same size as an American quarter, but is copper plated.

 Be aware of hotel rates when traveling to Canada, as you can run into currency conversion issues.
 If you are quoted an online rate in American dollars, be sure to pay online before you travel.
 If you make a reservation online yet don't pay until the end of your stay, you then leave the hotel to convert the quoted American rate into Canadian dollars.
 In this circumstance, the charge at checkout can come as a big surprise due to the hotel's calculation.
 It's best to pay ahead of time when you can.<br/>When converting currency at a Canadian hotel, the hotel will utilize their own conversion rate, which can vary greatly from a bank's and more closely match a broker's rate.
 Many hotels (including well-known United States chains like the Marriott) abuse the convenience and utilize a currency rate that grossly benefits their bottom line.
 For this reason, exchange your money before you check in.